12 Best Free SEO Testing Tools (2026)

 Which SEO factors matter most for rankings?#

 Content relevance and quality matter most.
 After that, technical health (indexability, speed, mobile usability) and authority (backlinks from relevant sites) are the primary factors.
 Our SEO checker scores these across six categories so you can see where to focus.
-For a complete breakdown, see our SEO improvement guide.
+For a complete breakdown, see our complete ranking guide.

 What is an AI Readiness score in SEO?#